Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ### 3.2 `management-nodes-rollout` without CSM upgrade

 This is the procedure to rollout management nodes if CSM is not being upgraded.
 NCN worker node images contain kernel module content from non-CSM products and need to be rebuilt as part of the workflow.
 Unlike NCN worker nodes, NCN master nodes and storage nodes do not contain kernel module content from non-CSM products.
-However, userspace non-CSM product content is still provided on NCN master nodes and storage nodes and thus the `prepare-images` and `update-cfs-config` stages create a new image and CFS configuration for NCN master nodes and storage nodes.
+However, user-space non-CSM product content is still provided on NCN master nodes and storage nodes and thus the `prepare-images` and `update-cfs-config` stages create a new image and CFS configuration for NCN master nodes and storage nodes.
 The CFS configuration layers ensure the non-CSM product content is applied correctly for both image customization and node personalization scenarios.
 As a result, the administrator can update NCN master and storage nodes using CFS configuration only.